Free Margin

 For example, if your account has $10,000 of equity and open positions use $2,500 of margin, your free margin is $7,500.
 You could open additional positions requiring up to $7,500 of margin, though doing so would reduce your buffer against floating losses.
 If a trade moves against you by $2,000, your equity drops to $8,000, used margin stays roughly the same, and free margin becomes $5,500.
 You still have room to manage the position or add to it if the strategy calls for it.

-In copy trading, free margin management happens implicitly through systematic position sizing.
-SteadyFlowFX's 9 algorithms take positions calibrated to leave adequate free margin across the 8 currency pairs traded.
-The verified Myfxbook 34.2 percent max drawdown reflects how the strategy respects margin limits through volatile periods.
-Subscribers should periodically check their free margin and avoid layering manual trades on top of copied positions because doing so can consume free margin needed to absorb drawdown cycles that are part of the 12 percent average monthly net return track record.
+In copy trading, free margin management happens through systematic position sizing.
+SteadyFlowFX's algorithms take positions calibrated to leave adequate free margin across the 8 pairs traded.
+Subscribers should periodically verify free margin and avoid layering manual trades on top of copied positions, because consuming that buffer can trigger margin calls during the normal drawdown cycles that are part of any live trading strategy.